THE AFFORDABILITY CRISIS

 Homelessness, substandard housing and the lack of affordable options are part of a national crisis that destroys lives, wrenches families apart and degrades communities.
 Every day more people live on the edge and solutions often are elusive.

 Houston has experienced some of the highest housing cost increases in the nation.
 According to the latest report by The Kinder Institute for Urban Research, over the last 10 years, housing costs have risen most quickly for Houston’s lowest-earning workers.
 In the past year, of those citizens surveyed:

 · 35% struggled to pay for housing

 · 40% were unable to come up with $400 for an emergency

 · 33% had difficulty paying for food

-The widespread prevalence of poverty and homelessness in this affluent metropolitan area, and its surrounding counties, is becoming increasingly difficult to ignore.
+Poverty and homelessness are becoming increasingly difficult to ignore.
 High housing costs leave low-income persons with little money for other important expenses, such as healthcare, food, and education, leading to difficult budget trade-offs.